-- We support periodic review and revision of federal grades and standards for fruits and vegetables to better reflect conditions due to modern harvest and marketing methods. - 2.
-Fruit and vegetable grades and standards should not be changed solely on the assumption that such a change would alter crop production practices.
+- 1. We support: - 1.1.
+Periodic review and revision of federal grades and standards for fruits and vegetables to better reflect conditions due to modern harvest and marketing methods; - 1.2.
+Fruit and vegetable grades and standards should not be changed solely on the assumption that such a change would alter crop production practices; and - 1.3.
+Federal efforts to protect fruit and vegetable growers from unfair dumping practices.